-Revenues: Since the agency is funded from dedicated special revenues and federal grants, the expansion of the agency programs is dependent on a source of revenue to fund the activities
+Revenues: Since the agency is funded from dedicated special revenues and federal grants, the continuation, and in some cases, necessary expansion of the agency programs is dependent on a source of revenue to fund the activities.

-Workforce: Within the next five years, more than 33% of DGIF's workforce will be eligible to retire with unreduced benefits.
+Workforce: Within the next five years, a significant percentage of DGIF's workforce will be eligible to retire with unreduced benefits.
 In addition to serving in supervisory and management roles, these employees include those with specialized field, research and technical skills.